mjknj18/NASA-Mars-Mission-Analysis/README.md

 1. Create a connection to the MongoDB engine, and set the path to the appropriate database and collection.
 2. Create a Scrape route that imports and calls the Python scraping code, and stores the outputted Python dictionary in MongoDB.
-3. Create a Home route that loads the currently stored Python dictionary from MongoDB and passes it to the HTML webpage.
+3. Create a Home route that loads the stored Python dictionary from MongoDB and passes it to the HTML webpage.

 ### HTML Webpage Development